-- 2 1/2 cups mixed nuts unsalted
+- 2 ½ cups mixed nuts unsalted

-- 1/4 cup sugar
+- ¼ cup sugar

-- 1 tsp salt
+- 1 teaspoon salt

-- 1/2 tsp chile powder
+- ½ teaspoon chile powder

-- 1/4 tsp allspice
+- ¼ teaspoon allspice

-- 1/2 tsp cumin
+- ½ teaspoon cumin

-- 1 3/4 tsp cayenne
+- 1 ¾ teaspoon cayenne

 - 1 egg white

-Preheat oven to 300 degrees
+- Preheat oven to 300 degrees

-Beat the egg white with a whisk until soft and foamy.
+- Beat the egg white with a whisk until soft and foamy.
 Add sugar, salt and spices and whisk until well-combined.

-Fold in the nuts until completely coated with the egg and spice mixture.
+- Fold in the nuts until completely coated with the egg and spice mixture.

 - Line a baking sheet with parchment paper.
 Spread nuts in a single layer on parchment.

-Bake for 15 minutes.
+- Bake for 15 minutes.
 Remove from oven, and using a spatula, scrape up the layer of nuts and flip them over and around, making sure to separate clusters and spread them out in a single layer again on the parchment.

 - Reduce heat to 250 degrees, return baking sheet to oven, and continue to cook for 10 to 15 minutes, ensuring that nuts are roasted and moisture from the egg white is gone.